blockmatic-icebox/dev-resources/readme.md

 A collection of guidelines, tools, talks and packages for React applications.

-_TLDR: Hooks, Context API, Functional JavaScript ( No Classes! ), TypeScript, Emotion, Pose, Fluid Layout and Typography._\
+__Hooks, Context API, Functional JS ( No Classes! ), TypeScript, Emotion, Pose, Fluid Layout and Typography.__
-_Everything traditional class components do.
-With a much cleaner API!_

  Join the conversation in Telegram:
  - [Pura Vida Dev Channel](https://t.me/puravidadev)